 John Booth, Director and Chairman

 Mr. Booth is the non-executive Chairman of the Board and is a member of the Audit, Compensation and Nominating & Governance Committees.
 Mr. Booth is a qualified lawyer (Ontario, NY & DC) and has worked as an investment banker, broker and fund manager in the international capital markets for more than 25 years at firms including Merrill Lynch International, ICAP, CEDEF, ABN AMRO Bank, the World Bank and Climate Change Capital.
-Mr. Booth is the Chairman and Chief Executive Officer of Midpoint Holdings Ltd., an online peer to peer Foreign Exchange matching service he co-founded 15 years ago.
+Mr. Booth is a Non-Executive Director and Co-Founder of Midpoint Holdings Ltd., an online peer to peer Foreign Exchange matching service.
 From 2004 until 2012 he was a partner with JAS Financial Products LLP, a U.K.-based alternative asset manager.
 Mr. Booth holds a BSc.
 (Hons) in Biology and Environmental Science from the University of Guelph, LLB & JD from the joint international law program at the Universities of Windsor and Detroit and LLM in International Finance, Tax and Environmental Law from Kings College, University of London.
 Mr. Booth currently resides in London, U.K.

 Marc Henderson, President, Chief Executive Officer & Director